 Please know the safety of our staff and customers is of the utmost importance to the Library.
 Safety precautions include the installation of plexiglass barriers, hand sanitizer available for staff and customers, and the rearrange of work spaces to allow at least six feet of distance between employees.
-Because the CDC has changed their guidance in regards to surface transmission, the Library will stop quarantining returned library materials on May 24, 2021.
 We are frequently cleaning ‘high touch’ surfaces and continuing to routinely clean and sanitize our library locations.

 To stay healthy, the CDC and other health agencies recommend:

 - Washing your hands frequently.
 Wash your hands for 20 seconds or more with soapy water.
 Use an alcohol-based hand sanitizer if soap and water are not available.